 In the beautiful Ryburn Valley lies the conservation village of Ripponden, with its lovely Church, Georgian-fronted vicarage and 16th century packhorse bridge.
 Visit the 14th century Old Bridge Inn, one of Yorkshire's oldest pubs and The Fleece, a newly renovated inn, voted "Yorkshire's Favourite Pub 2015"..

-The village developed where the packhorse routes of Elland and Halifax met and then crossed into Lancashire.
-Originally there was a ford over the river, followed later by a timber bridge, a stone bridge (1533) and a mid-eighteenth century bridge, which is still used today.
-Because of this, the settlement acted as a focus for the activities in surrounding rural areas including Barkisland, Rishworth and Soyland, a role it still fulfills today.
+Nestled in the stunning Ryburn Valley sits the conservation village of Ripponden.
+This beautiful and close-knit village developed where the packhorse routes of Elland and Halifax met and then crossed into Lancashire.
+Originally there was a ford over the river, followed later by a timber bridge, a stone bridge (1533) and the mid-eighteenth century bridge, which is still used today.
+Made up of winding lanes, traditional cosy pubs and characterful stone cottages, this corner of West Yorkshire is one of the most beautiful.